 Additionally, willingness to teach the Dharma is very important because not all Buddhas choose to teach the Dharma after they discover it e.g. silent Buddha or Paccekabuddha.
 In fact, according to a passage found in the Ayacana Sutta, even Shakyamuni Buddha had second thoughts about teaching the Dharma.
 Indeed, he was very skeptical that it would be possible for most humans to follow the path.
 Fortunately, he was convinced otherwise by someone named – Brahma Sahampati.

-As a result, there can be only one “original” Buddha for each era and Shakyamuni is the Buddha of our time.
+Indeed, there can be only one “original” Buddha for each era and Shakyamuni is the Buddha of our time.
 Although there are other forms of enlightened beings and even other Buddhas in our era, there is only one Sammasambuddha.

-Standing Shakyamuni Statue
+Standing Shakyamuni Buddha Statue

 Shakyamuni Successor and Predecessor